mikeizbicki/cmc-csci040/topic_09_Python_SyntacticSugar/lab-wardialing/README.md

    > **HINT:**
    >
-   > You can check that you've completed the task correctly because (as of 3 Nov 2022), there are 16 servers running in North Korea.
+   > You can check that you've completed the task correctly because (as of 3 Apr 2025), there are 16 servers running in North Korea.
-   > If your number is off by 1 or 2, that's probably because the server was down while you were scanning, and that's okay; you don't need to rerun your scan.)
+   > If your number is off by 1 or 2, that's probably because the server was down while you or I were scanning, and that's okay; you don't need to rerun your scan.)

    Upload your completed `wardial.py` file and the list of all North Korean IP addresses running web servers to sakai.